Fractional-Step Runge--Kutta Methods: Representation and Linear Stability Analysis: Numerical Examples

 Based on the distribution of the eigenvalues and the general shape of the stability region of the Strang (Heun+Heun) OS method, we choose $\lambda^{[1]} = -1000.75$, which is the most negative eigenvalue of the diffusion system, and $\lambda^{[2]} = -1.047$, which is the eigenvalue with the most negative real component of the reaction system.
 Because the ratio of these two extreme eigenvalues is approximately 1000, we let $z^{[2]} = 0.001z^{[1]}$.
 The stability function \cref{eq:strang_heun_stab_func} can be written as

-Based on this stability region, we estimate the largest $\Dt$ that produces a stable solution with the Strang (Heun+Heun) method is $\Delta t = 0.004$, agreeing with numerical experiment.
+Based on this stability region, we estimate the largest $\Dt$ that produces a stable solution with the Strang (Heun+Heun) method is $\Delta t = 0.004$, agreeing with numerical experiments as shown in \cref{fig:unstableStrang}.

 Linear stability regions cannot generally be expected to accurately predict the step-size restriction for stability.
 However, they can be used to qualitatively compare different FSRK methods.
-For example, \cite{ropp2005} stated that integrating the diffusion operator with an L-stable method can better control high wave-number instability.
-The next example explains this observation using stability regions.
+For example, \cite{ropp2005} reported that integrating the diffusion operator with an L-stable RK method can better control high wave-number instability.
+Our analysis does not directly apply to this situation because CVODE was used as the sub-integrator for the reaction operator.
+However, if the reaction operator is treated with an RK method, the stability regions for FSRK methods can offer insight into this observation, as we now discuss.

 We consider a family of SDIRK methods with the following Butcher tableau: